-Dr Bryce Wakefield is the National Deputy Director of the Australian Institute of International Affairs and a Visiting Fellow at the Australian National University.
+Dr Bryce Wakefield is the National Executive Director of the Australian Institute of International Affairs and a Visiting Fellow at the Australian National University.
 He has lived, worked and researched in the United States, Japan, Europe and New Zealand.
 He trained as a political scientist with particular expertise in International Relations and the international affairs of East Asia.

 From 2008 to 2012 Bryce was the associate responsible for Northeast Asian programs at the Woodrow Wilson International Center for Scholars in Washington, DC.
 In this role, he was responsible for conceiving, designing and organising around 60 events in Washington, including policy briefings in the U.S. Congress, on political issues in Australia, Taiwan, North and South Korea and Japan.
 He co-organised, with the Wilson Center’s partners, three major annual policy conferences in Tokyo.
 He has also given talks in Japanese, including for parliamentarians at the National Diet Building